espocrm/documentation/administration/workflows.md

 Workflows automate your business process in an easy way.
 You can find it in the Administration panel.
 To create a workflow rule you need to define:

-* Target Entity - what entity type workflow is applied to;
+* Target Entity – what entity type workflow is applied to
-* Trigger Type - when workflow will be triggered;
+* Trigger Type – when workflow will be triggered
-* Conditions - conditions need to be met to trigger workflow;
+* Conditions – conditions need to be met to trigger workflow
-* Actions - what to do if workflow is triggered.
+* Actions - what to do if workflow is triggered

 ## Trigger Types